-As described under "Reserves and Other Oil and Gas Information - Other Oil and Gas Information - Abandonment and Reclamation Costs", Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2021 asset retirement obligations of \$651.1 million (using a credit-adjusted risk-free discount rate of 7.0 percent per annum and an inflation rate of 2.0 percent per annum).
-Additional information concerning asset retirement obligations is included in the 2021 Financial Statements and MD&A.
+As described under "Reserves and Other Oil and Gas Information - Other Oil and Gas Information - Abandonment and Reclamation Costs", Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2022 asset retirement obligations of \$540.1 million (using a credit-adjusted risk-free discount rate of 8.5 percent per annum and an inflation rate of 2.0 percent per annum).
+Additional information concerning asset retirement obligations is included in the 2022 Financial Statements and MD&A.

 The Area Based Closure program introduced by the AER in September 2018 allows companies to approach abandonment and reclamation activities in an efficient and cost-effective manner by targeting efforts in a concentrated area.
-Paramount's strategy is to utilize the advantages of the Area Based Closure program by focusing its abandonment and reclamation activities on the Zama field, which was shut-in in 2019.
+Paramount's strategy is to utilize the advantages of the Area Based Closure program by focusing its current abandonment and reclamation activities on the Zama field, which was shut-in in 2019.

-In 2021, Paramount spent approximately \$25.4 million on abandonment and reclamation activities.
-An additional \$9.7 million of abandonment and reclamation activities was funded under the Alberta Site Rehabilitation Program in 2021.
-In 2021, Paramount abandoned 156 inactive wells, decommissioned 371 pipeline segments and received 105 reclamation certificates from the AER and 2 reclamation certificates from the BC Oil & Gas Commission.
+In 2022, Paramount spent approximately \$36.1 million on abandonment and reclamation activities.
+An additional \$10.0 million of abandonment and reclamation activities was funded under the Alberta Site Rehabilitation Program in 2022.
+In 2022, Paramount abandoned 74 inactive wells, decommissioned 72 pipeline segments and received 93 reclamation certificates from the AER and one reclamation certificate in Saskatchewan.